Inference in stochastic differential equations using the Laplace approximation: Demonstration and examples: Introduction

-The core of the difficulty with these estimation problems, which also explains the plethora of methods developed for special situations, is that they involve many unobserved random variables, for which the joint probability distribution is rarely available in closed form, but which must nevertheless be integrated out to yield posterior distributions and likelihoods.
-The approaches we have mentioned so far represent different computational approaches to the approximation of these integrands and integrals.
-The focus of the present paper is Laplace's method (see, e.g., \citetext{Kristensen2016} and the references therein), where the integrand is approximated with a Gaussian bell.
-The advantage of the Laplace approximation is that it substitutes the operation of integration over $\RR ^n$ with the operations of maximization, computing the Hessian, and finally computing its determinant.
-These operations are feasible even in very high dimensional spaces when the Hessian is sparse, as for problems from time series analysis.
+The difficulty with these estimation problems, which explains the many specialized methods, is the many unobserved random variables, for which the joint probability distribution is not available in closed form, but which must nevertheless be integrated out to yield posterior distributions and likelihoods.
+The different methods represent different ways to to approximate these integrands and integrals.
+This paper focuses on the Laplace approximation (see, e.g., \cite{Kristensen2016} and the references therein), where the integrand is approximated with a Gaussian bell, for which the integral is known analytically.
+Thus, it replaces integration over a high-dimensional Euclidean space $\RR ^N$ with maximization of the integrand and computing the determinant of a Hessian.
+These operations are feasible even in very high dimensional spaces when the Hessian is sparse, as in time series analysis.
+Laplace's method has become increasingly popular in ecological statistics over the past decades thanks to availability of strong software such as ADMB \citep{Fournier2012}, INLA \citep{Rue2009}, and (R)TMB \citep{Kristensen2016,RTMB}.
+The Laplace approximation has been at the core of models for geolocation of tagged fish \citep{Albertsen2015}, stock assessment in fisheries \citep{Nielsen2016SAM}, spatiotemporal models \citep{Krainski2019}, and in general non-linear mixed-effects modelling \citep{Brooks2017}.

-In the context of time series analysis, the first step in Laplace's method, viz., to identify the maximum point of the integrand, means to identify the most probable state trajectory.
-This variational approach to state estimation can alternatively be stated as finding the most probable realization of the driving noise; the meaning will be made precise in the following.
-These are optimization problems over function spaces that can be seen as dynamic optimization problems.
-The connection between dynamic optimization and time series analysis is familiar from the Viterbi algorithm \cite{Zucchini2009} for Hidden Markov Models, and even for the basic concept of smoothing splines.
-The Laplace approximation has already been applied to estimation of states and parameters in stochastic differential equations with additive noise \cite{Karimi2014,Karimi2016}; see also (\citenoparens{Thygesen2023sde}, section 10.8).
-One extension of the present work is to allow state-dependent diffusivities.